mincong-h/mincong-h.github.io/_posts/2018-06-18-my-java-code-style.md

 - Use upper-case for enum members.
 - Marks a enum variable as `public` if it is immutable and needs to be referenced from outside.
 This avoids unnecessary getter method.
+- Avoid using `switch` to implement logic.
+It can cause errors when new member(s) added into the enum.
+Attach the logic directly into the enum.

 ## Nullability